JustinCheung168/domain-adaptation-ct/README.md

 #### Building the Docker Image (one-time setup)

 1. Open a terminal (if you are using Windows, this terminal should be a Git Bash terminal).
+1. Open the Docker application.
+Do any first-time setup it prompts for.
 1. Clone this repository.
 1. Navigate to the project directory:
    ```bash